open-ephys/gui-docs/source/User-Manual/Plugins/Neuropixels-PXI.rst

 Built-in self tests
 #####################

 If you have a probe that's not working properly, these tests can be used to help pinpoint where the problem lies.
+It's not recommended to run the tests prior to every recording; the tests are only necessary to diagnose an issue with a probe that is not transmitting data.

 To run each test, select one from the drop-down menu, and click the "RUN" button.
 After the test completes, the name of the test will be updated to indicated whether it passed or failed.